Fakemon Generator

 • 20 unique abilities with gameplay descriptions

-• Dynamic Pokédex-style lore entries from randomized templates
+• Dynamic Pokédex-style lore entries

 • 3-stage evolution chain generation mode